MJarosz22/Quizzz/docs/agendas/agenda week 3.5.md

 **TESTING**: some methods are not tested.

-**SET OUR OWN DEADLINES**: we decided the deadline for all the must-haves is this week, all the should-haves next week (we might be done earlier).
+**SET OUR OWN DEADLINES**: we decided the deadline for all the must-haves is this week, all the should-haves next week (we might be done earlier).<br>

 Remark to Joshua: discuss before you replace someone else's code.<br>
 General advice: First give feedback to the person.
 Then let THEM change.